If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Regional Differences

 The US version was made with a Bubblicious partnership.
-This can be seen in the box for the game, but also results in one change in-game: the bonus stages in the US version have Bubblicious collectibles scattered around, which give the player more points.
+This can be seen on the box for the game, but also results in one change in-game: the bonus stages in the US version have Bubblicious collectibles scattered around, which give the player more points.

-US EU
+Europe US

-Bubba n Stix Gen bonus US.png Bubba n Stix Gen bonus EU.png
+Bubba n Stix Gen bonus EU.png Bubba n Stix Gen bonus US.png

 Development Text